yevsa/CustomTitle/README.md

 4. Click Save button
 5. Open desired page / Reload if already opened

-You can press "Test" button to open webpage with chosen parameter=value pair in a new tab
+You can click on preview to open webpage with chosen parameter=value pair in a new tab